Upon installation, WooCommerce creates the following new pages via the Setup Wizard:

 Install pages again ↑ Back to top

-If you skipped the wizard or want to re-install the WooCommerce pages, go to WooCommerce > System Status > Tools and use the page installer tool.
+If you skipped the Setup Wizard or want to re-install WooCommerce pages, go to WooCommerce > System Status > Tools and use the page installer tool.

 Tell WooCommerce what pages to use ↑ Back to top

-If you installed pages from the wizard, WooCommerce would have already set this up for you, however, if you setup new pages, or want to change what pages are used for things like cart and checkout, you need to tell WooCommerce which pages to use.
+If you set up new pages yourself, or want to change what pages are used for things like cart and checkout, you need to tell WooCommerce which pages to use.

 To tell WooCommerce what pages to use for Cart, Checkout, My Account, and Terms and Conditions, go to WooCommerce > Settings > Advanced.

 To tell WooCommerce what pages to use for the Shop page go to WooCommerce > Settings > Products.

-What exactly is the Shop Page? ↑ Back to top
+What is the Shop page? ↑ Back to top

-The shop page is a placeholder for a post type archive for products.
-It may render differently than other pages on your install.
+The Shop page is a placeholder for a post type archive for products.
+It may render differently than other pages in your install.

-If you’re using things like SEO plugins, they may include settings specific to custom post type archives – these settings are what you should be using to control the shop page.
+If you’re using SEO plugins, they may include settings specific to custom post type archives, and these settings are what you should be using to control the shop page.